 Located on the south corner of the Mediterranean Sea, Algeria (Africa), part of the Great Arab Maghreb, is the tenth biggest nation in the World, the second in Africa and the first in the Mediterranean region.
 Algeria is a frontier market in Africa.

 Algiers is the first commercial and economic centre in Algeria and the only major financial hub of the country.

 - The capital of Algeria: Algiers.

 - Largest cities in Algeria: Oran, Constantine, Annaba, Ghardaia, Tlemcen, Ouargla, Setif

 - The population of Algeria: 40 millions of people

-- Official language: Arabic.
+- The official language: Arabic.
 French is widely used in business

 - Currency: Algerian dinar (DZD)